Why Open Heart Shocks People

 Liver and kidney stress

-Vascular inflammation, which accelerates atherosclerosis even in people with perfect diets
+Vascular inflammation, which accelerates atherosclerosis even in people with perfect diets.

 Diet alone can no longer protect us from many chronic diseases when invisible environmental toxins like PFAS are constantly entering our bloodstream.